ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>This Afternoon</h3>A slight chance of rain.
-Mostly cloudy.
-High near 65, with temperatures falling to around 62 in the afternoon.
-Southwest wind
+         <h3>This Afternoon</h3>A slight chance of rain showers.
+Mostly cloudy, with a high near 65.
+South southwest wind around 5 mph.
+Chance of precipitation
-         around 6 mph.
-Chance of precipitation is 20%.<br></div>
+         is 20%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Tonight</h3>A slight chance of showers and thunderstorms before 1am.
+         <h3>Tonight</h3>A slight chance of showers and thunderstorms before 7pm, then a chance of showers and thunderstorms between 7pm and 9pm, then
+         a chance of rain showers and patchy fog between 9pm and 11pm, then areas of fog and a slight chance of rain showers.
 Mostly cloudy.
-Low around 49, with temperatures rising to around
-         51 overnight.
-West northwest wind 2 to 6 mph.
-Chance of precipitation is 20%.<br></div>
+Low around 49, with temperatures rising to around 51 overnight.
+West northwest wind 3 to 8 mph.
+Chance of precipitation is 40%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Saturday</h3>Partly sunny.
+         <h3>Saturday</h3>Patchy fog before 10am.
+Partly sunny.
 High near 58, with temperatures falling to around 54 in the afternoon.
+North northwest
-North wind 2 to 6 mph.<br></div>
+         wind 3 to 7 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Saturday Night</h3>Mostly clear, with a low around 40.
-West northwest wind around 2 mph.<br></div>
+         <h3>Saturday Night</h3>Mostly clear, with a low around 41.
+West wind around 3 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">